iweld/SQL_Coding_Challenge/README.md

 :grey_exclamation: Start here if you want to follow along with the  [SQL Challenge WALKTHROUGH](./walkthrough/WALKTHROUGH_DOCKER.md) :grey_exclamation:

-:exclamation: If you found the repository helpful, please consider giving it a :star:.
+:exclamation: If you found this repository helpful, please consider giving it a :star:.
 Thanks! :exclamation: